| English/Anglais | French/Francais |

-How to download a copy of the rules
+To download a copy of the rules

-News and announcements about the Petanque Libre Project
+To receive news about the Petanque Libre Project

 To get email notifications of those posts, look to the right side of this page and find the Follow Blog via Email heading.
 Use it to subscribe to our posts.
 Your email address will not be publicly visible, and it will not be used for any other purpose.
 Email messages from Petanque Libre will contain an “unsubscribe” link, so you can unsubscribe whenever you wish.

 3 thoughts on “About the Petanque Libre Project”